Tang campaign against the Eastern Turks: Détente early in Emperor Taizong's reign

 Relations between the Tang and the Eastern Turkic Khaganate were relatively peaceful in the following years.
-During that time, the Tang received reports claiming misgovernance and internal dissent within the Khaganate.
-Khaganate government functions were entrusted to Zhao Deyan (趙德言), from China, whose corruption and complicated regulations alienated the population.
+During that time, the Tang received reports claiming misgovernance and internal dissent within the khaganate.
+Eastern Turkic government functions were entrusted to Zhao Deyan (趙德言), from China, whose corruption and complicated regulations alienated the population.
 Furthermore, Illig Qaghan favoured ethnic Xiongnu over Eastern Turks, leading to rebellions and their suppression.
-By 627, Taizong considered attacking the Khaganate.
+By 627, Taizong considered attacking the Eastern Turks.
 Chancellor Xiao Yu supported attacking.
-Taizong was convinced not to by Zhangsun Wuji, his brother-in-law, who argued that there was no good reason to as the Khaganate had not broken the peace.
+Taizong was convinced not to by Zhangsun Wuji, his brother-in-law, who argued that there was no good reason to as the Eastern Turks had not broken the peace.

-At the same time, the Xueyantuo and Uyghurs, vassals of the Khaganate, were growing in strength and becoming difficult to contain.
+At the same time, the Xueyantuo and Uyghurs, vassals of the Eastern Turks, were growing in strength and becoming difficult to contain.
 Illig Qaghan's relationship with Ashina Shibobi was deteriorating.
-Ashina Shibobi was in charge of the eastern Khaganate and was blamed for the gradual independence of the Khitan and Xi tribes.
-Furthermore, Ashina Shibobi campaign against the Xueyantuo and Uyghurs was a failure and was arrested by Illig Qaghan for a few days.
+Ashina Shibobi was in charge of the eastern khaganate and was blamed for the gradual independence of the Khitan and Xi tribes.
+Furthermore, Ashina Shibobi's campaign against the Xueyantuo and Uyghurs was a failure and was arrested by Illig Qaghan for a few days.
 Upon release, Ashina Shibobi rebelled and fought Illig Qaghan in 628.

 Taizong and Ashina Shibobi were blood brothers, and Taizong agreed to support Ashina Shibobi, using the opportunity to attack Liang Shidu while Illig Qaghan was occupied.
 In 628, the rival Liang claim was neutralized.
 Liang Shidu was assassinated by his cousin Liang Luoren (梁洛仁) while Shuofang (朔方, in modern Yulin, Shaanxi), the Liang capital, was besieged by Taizong's brother-in-law Chai Shao (柴紹); Liang Luoren then surrendered.
 Around the same time, the Xueyantuo were united by Yi'nan.
 Taizong sent General Qiao Shiwang (喬師望) to offer Yi'nan the title of Zhenzhupiqie Khan; Yi'nan accepted the title and an alliance with the Tang.
-Illig Qaghan attempted to counterbalance the alliance with by requesting a marriage alliance.
+Illig Qaghan attempted to counterbalance the alliance by requesting a marriage alliance.
 Taizong ignored the request, instead making preparation for an offensive.

 Another source says that Illig Qaghan's problems were caused by two unusually cold winters that led to mass livestock deaths and famine.
 Illig Qaghan responded by raising taxes rather than lowering them which provoked opposition.